cryptolu/ReCon/README.md

-# Guru
+# ReCon

-Guru is a Universal Reputation Module for Distributed Consensus Protocols.
+ReCon is a Universal Reputation Module for Distributed Consensus Protocols.
 This is the simulation of the protocol written in Python 2.7 based on our paper.
 Here is a link to a short simulation as well, where we present how to use the simulator: https://drive.google.com/open?id=0B-AIuoQFeJqxOFJyaW9BZm53VE0

 ## Required Libraries